kubevirt/kubevirt/docs/architecture.md

 Once all three steps have been completed, you are able to

-- create new objects of these new types in Kubernetes (VMs in our case)
+- create new objects of these new types in Kubernetes (VMIs in our case)
-- and the new controllers take care to get the VMs scheduled on some host,
+- and the new controllers take care to get the VMIs scheduled on some host,
-- and a daemon - the `virt-handler` - is taking care on a host - alongside the `kubelet` - to launch the VM and configure it until it matches the required state.
+- and a daemon - the `virt-handler` - is taking care on a host - alongside the `kubelet` - to launch the VMI and configure it until it matches the required state.

 One a final note it is to say that both, the controllers and daemons are running as Pods (or similar) _on top of_ the Kubernetes cluster, and are not installed alongside of it.
 The type is - as said before - even defined inside the Kubernetes API server.
-This allows users to speak to Kubernetes, but modify VMs.
+This allows users to speak to Kubernetes, but modify VMIs.

 The following diagram illustrates how the additional controllers and daemons communicate with Kubernetes and where the additional types are stored: